phaserjs/phaser/README.md

 * PluginManager parent parameter removed as it's redundant.
 Also most core functions tidied up and jsdocs fixed.
 * p2.World.defaultRestitution has been deprecated and is now p2.World.restitution.
 * p2.World.defaultFriction has been deprecated and is now p2.World.friction.
 * p2.World now uses 4 bodies for the world boundaries, rather than 1 body with 4 shapes.
-This helps the broadphase massively.
+This stops the bounds triggering narrowphase with every single body in the world.
 * p2.World bounds are now included in the callback events such as beginContact and impact events.
 * Thanks to @STuFF the Classes drop-down list in the API docs now indents the sub-classes.